 Traffic control signs are placed throughout the college campus.
 These signs all conform to Kansas Statutes in K.S.A.
 Chapter 8, which is the chapter that deals with traffic signing and traffic control.
 All signs are approved by the State Highway Traffic code as authorized signs and are all recognized traffic control signs.

 Signs are placed so as to control traffic in the safest possible manner without being a burden upon any person wanting to drive upon the campus.
-Violations of traffic control signs (speeding, no parking, fire zones, handicap parking, etc.) may either be handled by a citation issued and taken care of internally through the college or may be subject to a Traffic Infraction as set forth in Kansas Statute K.S.A.
+Violations of traffic control signs (speeding, no parking, fire zones, disability parking, etc.) may either be handled by a citation issued and taken care of internally through the college or may be subject to a Traffic Infraction as set forth in Kansas Statute K.S.A.
 Chapter 8 and a citation issued to Barton County District Court.

 Further, legally recognized traffic control, such as curbs painted yellow, parking stalls painted blue with a wheel chair symbol, yellow painted areas adjacent to fire plugs etc. will all be enforced and persons parking in these areas will be subject to a citation being issued as described in the previous paragraph.